IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-- Makes this package compatible with the upcoming release of `tidyr` package.
+- Makes this package compatible with the upcoming release of `dplyr` package.
 - No problems revealed for any of the strong dependencies.